Surrogacy in Wisconsin:

 Our team guides you through every stage—from legal planning and donor selection to embryo creation and surrogate matching—providing clarity, support, and peace of mind so you can focus on what truly matters: building your family.

-Wisconsin is considered a surrogacy-friendly state, offering a clear and reliable legal pathway for intended parents who wish to build their families through gestational surrogacy.
 While there is no specific statute regulating surrogacy, the Wisconsin Supreme Court’s decision in In re Paternity of F.T.R.
 (2013) confirmed that properly executed surrogacy agreements are valid and enforceable, providing important legal clarity and protection for all parties involved.

 In practice, Wisconsin courts routinely issue pre-birth parentage orders when the surrogacy agreement meets the state’s established standards.
 These orders confirm that the intended parents are the child’s legal parents and direct the Wisconsin Department of Health Services to issue a birth certificate listing their names immediately after birth.